Jack Beveridge: Family

 The son of Paul Robert Beveridge (1876–1943) and Catherine Mary Beveridge (1875–1961), née Prendeville, John Robert Beveridge was born at Collingwood, Victoria on 8 May 1907.

 He married Mercia Griffiths Payne (1907–1986) in 1936.

 Beveridge's grandson, Luke Beveridge, also played football at VFL/AFL level and currently coaches the Western Bulldogs who he coached to the 2016 AFL premiership.

 Football

 Beveridge played as a centreman and was noted for his handballing skills.
 He finished equal seventh in the 1933 Brownlow Medal and was a member of the Collingwood side which won four premierships in a row under Jock McHale.

 After leaving Collingwood he joined West Perth in the WANFL and helped them to win their second consecutive premiership.

 In 1937 he moved to Tasmania and was captain-coach of Launceston, the club winning the NTFA premiership for the fifth consecutive season and also the State premiership for that season.

+In 1938, Beveridge was captain-coach of Horsham and led them to the Wimmera Football League premiership.